-The Humanitarian Services Committee has selected Kenya as an additional site for humanitarian outreach.
+The Humanitarian Services Committee selected Kenya as an additional site for humanitarian outreach.
 Currently, Kenya has less than 100 orthopaedic surgeons for a population of nearly 50 million and adult foot and ankle surgery is virtually non-existent.

-The project will take place in Kijabe, Kenya, at two distinct hospitals – the AIC CURE Kenya Hospital and the Kijabe Mission Hospital.
+The project takes place in Kijabe, Kenya, at two distinct hospitals – the AIC CURE Kenya Hospital and the Kijabe Mission Hospital.
 The CURE hospital is primarily pediatric orthopaedics with some elective adult surgery, whereas the Kijabe Mission Hospital runs more like a general hospital with acute trauma and adult reconstruction.